nginxinc/ansible-role-nginx/README.md

     # Only works if 'install_from' is set to 'nginx_repository'.
     # Default is mainline.
     branch: mainline

-    # Install NGINX Unit and NGINX Unit modules.
-    # Use a list of supported NGINX Unit modules.
-    # Default is false.
-    unit_enable: false
-    unit_modules: null

     # Install NGINX JavaScript, Perl, ModSecurity WAF (NGINX Plus only), GeoIP, Image-Filter, RTMP Media Streaming, and/or XSLT modules.
     # Default is false.